dotnet/docs-maui/docs/platform-integration/data/clipboard.md

 ---
 title: "Clipboard"
-description: "Learn how to use the .NET MAUI Clipboard class in the Microsoft.Maui.ApplicationModel.DataTransfer namespace, which lets you copy and paste text to the system clipboard." ms.date: 05/23/2022
+description: "Learn how to use the .NET MAUI IClipboard interface in the Microsoft.Maui.ApplicationModel.DataTransfer namespace, which lets you copy and paste text to the system clipboard." ms.date: 09/02/2022
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.ApplicationModel.DataTransfer"]
 ---

 # Clipboard

-This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `Clipboard` class.
-With this class, you can copy and paste text to and from the system clipboard.
+This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IClipboard` interface.
+With this interface, you can copy and paste text to and from the system clipboard.

-The `Clipboard` class is available in the `Microsoft.Maui.ApplicationModel.DataTransfer` namespace.
+The default implementation of the `IClipboard` interface is available through the `Clipboard.Default` property.
+Both the `IClipboard` interface and `Clipboard` class are contained in the `Microsoft.Maui.ApplicationModel.DataTransfer` namespace.

 > [!TIP]
 > Access to the clipboard must be done on the main user interface thread.
 For more information on how to invoke methods on the main user interface thread, see [MainThread](../appmodel/main-thread.md).

 ## Using Clipboard

-The clipboard is accessed through default implementation of the `IClipboard` interface, available from the `Microsoft.Maui.ApplicationModel.DataTransfer.Clipboard.Default` property.
  Access to the clipboard is limited to string data.
 You can check if the clipboard contains data, set or clear the data, and read the data.
 The `ClipboardContentChanged` event is raised whenever the clipboard data changes.

 The following code example demonstrates using a button to set the clipboard data: